Observability subchart¶

 General configuration¶

-Configuration that is not environment specific (OTEL pipeline extension, helm tests, etc.) can be found here.
+Configuration that's not environment specific (OTEL pipeline extension, helm tests, etc.) can be found here.